Lal Pratap Singh

 Lal Pratap Singh was a member of the Bisen Rajput dynasty of Kalakankar.
 He was prominent leader in the Indian Rebellion of 1857.
 He was killed during the 1858 Battle of Chanda.

 The Government of India issued a postage stamp on 17 December 2009 to commemorate him.
+In 2023, a historical fiction work was published by the National Book Trust and authored by Souhardya De as part of the 75th anniversary of Indian Independence.

 Early life

 Lal Pratap Singh born to Raja Hanumant Singh (1826–1885) in the zamindar of the Kalakankar of Partabgarh (now spelt Pratapgarh) near Allahabad in the Bengal Presidency of Colonial India during Company rule.

 Revolt of 1857

 During the turbulent period of 1857 Wajid Ali Shah, ruler of Awadh, was ousted by the East India Company and exiled to Calcutta.
 Begum Hazrat Mahal took over the regency of the State for her twelve-year-old son Birjis Qadr.

 During these time Hanumant Pratap Singh (father of Lal Pratap Singh) was the Talukdar of Kalakankar.

 The East India Company had enforced a system of taxation called "Mahalwari", which involved constantly increasing revenue demands with consequences disastrous to the landlords and farmers.

 Their increasing indebtness led to dissatisfaction and the Talukdars sided with the Begum to reinstate the Nawab and overthrow the British.
 Their trained armies stood ready to assist Awadh at short notice.